-A claim paid is any claim paid amount within the past 10 years regardless of Breach or Tarion Acting on Behalf (TAB), or any amount showing as outstanding.
-The Claim Paid amount will not include amounts disputed to the Builder Arbitration Forum by the Builder.
+A claim paid is any claim paid amount within the past 10 years or any amount showing as outstanding.
+The Claim Paid amount will not include amounts disputed to the Builder Arbitration Forum by the Builder or amounts resulting from Tarion Acting on Behalf.
 To determine your Claims Paid Points, Tarion reviews your claims history over the past 10 years and assigns points based on the following: